 Hey friends!
 Let’s do some baking today!
 I mean, over here, there’s baking going on pretty much on the daily.
 And last week I made these incredible Vegan Dinner Rolls!
 Check it out!

-I made these rolls with my 3 year old son Luke as you can see on the video (below).
+I made these rolls with my 3 year old son Luke as you can see on the video on this page.
 We usually have a ton of fun baking together in the kitchen!

 These are dinner rolls without eggs, without cow’s milk.
 Made with vegan butter.
 You can try substituting the butter for coconut oil in the recipe, but I don’t recommend brushing the rolls with coconut oil as they get out of the oven.